sharlagelfand/dmc/README.md

 ## Example

-Say I’m interested in finding the closest DMC floss color for the background color of the [`dplyr` package’s hex logo](https://github.com/tidyverse/dplyr/blob/master/man/figures/logo.png) 😈.
+Say I’m interested in finding the closest DMC floss colour for the background colour of the [`dplyr` package’s hex logo](https://github.com/tidyverse/dplyr/blob/master/man/figures/logo.png) 😈.

-I can look up the hex code for this color via a site like [HTML Color Codes](https://html-color-codes.info/colors-from-image/).
+I can look up the hex code for this colour via a site like [HTML Color Codes](https://html-colour-codes.info/colours-from-image/).
 The hex code is “\#EE8726”.

-Then, I can use `dmc()` to find the closest DMC floss for this color:
+Then, I can use `dmc()` to find the closest DMC floss for this colour:

 ``` r
 library(dmc)